-The Multidisciplinary Stone Clinic at Mayo Clinic's campuses in Minnesota offers comprehensive care for adults and children with kidney stones including those that are rare or complex.
+The Multidisciplinary Stone Clinic at Mayo Clinic's campus in Minnesota offers comprehensive care for adults and children with kidney stones including those that are rare or complex.
 For example, the clinic's doctors have helped many people living with cystinuria and primary hyperoxaluria.

-Infants and children are seen by pediatric nephrologists and pediatric urologists with particular expertise in kidney stone disease.
+Infants and children are seen by pediatric nephrologists and pediatric urologists with expertise in kidney stone disease.

 Advanced diagnosis and treatment